 "The Rangers, they're good people," Kim told KOMO-TV.
 "I love them."

-Kim, who had 12 years of experience as a snowshoer, was reported missing Saturday after he fell down a steep slope and became separated from the group he was leading to an area called Paradise, located 5,400 feet within the park.
+Kim was reported missing after he fell down a slope and became separated from his group.
+Kim, who had 12 years of experience as a snowshoer, was leading the group to an area called Paradise, located 5,400 feet in Mount Rainier National Park.

 "Searchers had to snowshoe up the river valley to reach him, load him into a kind of a litter that could be slid across the snow, sort of a sled, bring him back down and get him back into the Sno-Cat and bring the Sno-Cat back out to the road," Taylor said.

-Aside from burning dollar bills in his wallet, Kim said he found comfort in dreaming of his wife, and thoughts of a nice hot sauna helped him through the chilling nights.
+Aside from burning dollar bills in his wallet, Kim found comfort in dreaming of his wife, and thoughts of a nice hot sauna helped him through the chilling nights.